joshfrankl/PLProject6/Problem 2/README.txt

-See lis.py for the list of functions that are implemented
+See mini-lisp.py for the list of functions

+Example: "(car '(1 2 3))" returns 1